JaneliaSciComp/nf-omezarr/README.md

 Each row represents one input image in any [Bioformats-compatible format](https://docs.openmicroscopy.org/bio-formats/5.8.2/supported-formats.html) (Zeiss CZI in the example above).
 The `output_path` is a folder relative to the `--outdir` parameter and can be left empty to place output Zarrs directly in the `output_path`.

-The following command will analyze one input image in N5 format and save a CSV of detected spots to the `./output` directory.
+The following command will convert the images listed in `samplesheet.csv` to OME-Zarrs in the `./output` directory, using 40 cores for each conversion process, and zlib compression.

 ```bash
     nextflow run JaneliaSciComp/nf-omezarr -profile singularity \